pythonarcade/performance_tests/doc/source/index.rst

    :target: shapes/index.html

 This is a project to benchmark and compare different Python 2D graphics libraries.
-Currently it compares Arcade 2.5.2, Pygame 2.0.1, also some Pygame 1.9.2.
+Currently it compares Arcade 2.6.9 and Pygame 2.1.2.

 Suggestions for improving these tests are welcome.
 See :ref:`how-to-recreate` and submit a PR or `issue <https://github.com/pythonarcade/performance_tests/issues>`_.